ComScore

 • Why I Love It: beginner-friendly, kid-friendly, crowd-pleaser

 The combination of milk chocolate and coconut oil means you can make these treats without having to temper the chocolate.
-The filling does require a stand mixer, but you could use jarred marshmallow fluff instead.
+The filling does require a stand mixer, but you could use jarred marshmallow fluff instead to cut corners.

 • Time Commitment: 10 minutes

-Sweet and salty are the key to your kid’s heart.
-Toss this white chocolate–coated popcorn in pink and white sprinkles or go the extra mile and add conversation hearts.
+Sweet and salty are the keys to your kid’s heart.
+Toss this white chocolate-coated popcorn in pink and white sprinkles, or go the extra mile and add conversation hearts to the mix.
 XOXO.

 headshot